Following is a list of some of the needs in the work of our Lord

 • South America: Argentina, Colombia, Chile, Paraguay, Peru, others

-• Assist with school work in Benin, Cameroon, Colombia, Congo, DRC, Egypt, India, and Nigeria.
+• Assist with school work in Benin, Cameroon, Congo, DRC, Egypt, India, and Nigeria.

 • Help with orphanage work in Bahamas, Cameroon, Myanmar, Egypt, India as well as in other countries.

-• Malawi - Many interested people come into the Lilongwe bookshop and the requests for Bibles and spiritual literature is overwhelming.
+• Malawi - Many interested people step into the Lilongwe bookshop and the requests for Bibles and spiritual literature is overwhelming.

 • Cuba - There is an interest here to receive and even to print literature from Argentina.